How changes in GOOGLE due to the DMA impact your direct channel and what to do to adapt

 Example "hotel + destination" in Google Spain:

-As you can see there are several functionalities that disappear in the test.
+As you can see, several functionalities disappear in the test.

-At the moment in the tests we do not see any tests for brand keywords "hotel name".
+At the moment, we do not see tests for brand keywords "hotel name"

-- Reduced visibility on Maps and GHA: This may require increasing SEM bids to compete with OTAs and metasearch engines.
+• Reduced visibility in Maps and GHA: This could require increasing bids in SEM to compete with OTAs and metasearch engines.

-- Budget realignment: Possible redeployment to campaigns such as Search, Performance Max, Demand Gen or YouTube Ads.
+• Budget readjustment: Possible redistribution towards campaigns such as Search, Performance Max, Demand Gen, or YouTube Ads.

 Practical recommendations for a hotelier:

-At Roiback, we work closely with Google to understand these changes and mitigate their impact on our clients.
+At Roiback, we collaborate closely with Google to understand these changes and mitigate their impact on our clients.
 We recommend:

 Diversify your channels: Don't rely solely on Google.